5jt/dyalog-cookbook/manuscript/16 Creating SetUp.exe with Inno.md

 ------------------

-Our application is now ready for being installed on a client's machine.
-What we need is a piece of software that does a couple of things for us:
+Our application is now ready to be installed on a client's machine.
+What we need is a tool that:

-1. Collect all the files that need to go onto a client's machine.
+1. Collects all the files needed on a target machine
-1. Create a file `SetUp.exe` (you might choose a different name) that contains the program that is capable of installing our application on a client's machine and also carries all those files after compressing them.
+1. Writes an installer `SetUp.exe` (you could choose a different name) that installs MyApp on the target machine with all its files

-There are many more things an installer might or might not do, but these are the essential tasks.
+There are other things an installer might do, but these are the essential tasks.

 Which tool
 ----------

-There are quite a number of installers available.
-The market leader seems to be Wix[^wix] which is a must in case you need to roll out your software to large corporations.
+There are quite a number of tools available to write installers.
+Wix[^wix] is popular, and a good candidate if you need to install your application in a large corporations.

-Wix is very powerful, but the power has a price: it's also very complex.
-We reckon that you start smaller than with large corporations; if this assumption is wrong it would mean you are most likely in a position that allows you to hire a professional doing the job for you anyway.
+Wix is very powerful, but its power has a price: complexity.
+We reckon your first customers are unlikely to have the complex installation requirements of a large corporation.
+You can start with something simpler.

+If that’s not so, and you need to install your application in a complex corporate IT environment, consider consulting an IT professional for this part of the work.

-To start smaller means choosing a tool that is less complicated and can be mastered fast.
+Starting smaller allows you to choose a tool that is less complicated and can be mastered fast.
 Inno has made a name for itself as a tool that combines powerful features with an easy-to-use interface.

 To download Inno visit <http://www.jrsoftware.org/isdl.php>.
-We suggest to go for the "QuickStart Pack".
-That does not only install the Inno compiler and its help but also Inno Script Studio from Kymoto (<https://www.kymoto.org/>).
+We recommend the 'QuickStart Pack'.
+That not only installs the Inno compiler and its help but also Inno Script Studio from Kymoto (<https://www.kymoto.org/>).

-It also comes with an encrypting DLL although we don't see the point of encrypting the installer.
-After the installation has been carried out a user can access all the files anyway.
+It also comes with an encrypting DLL – although we don't see the point of encrypting the installer: after installation user can access all the files anyway.

-The Script Studio does not only make it easier to use Inno, it comes also with a debugger which can be very helpful if you want to get to the bottom of a problem.
+The Script Studio not only makes it easier to use Inno, it also comes with a  very helpful debugger.

-Note that both packages are free, even for commercial usage.
-However, you are encouraged to donate to both Inno and Script Studio as soon as you start to make money with your software.
+At the time of writing both packages are free, even for commercial usage.
+We encourage you to donate to both Inno and Script Studio as soon as you start to make money with your software.

 Inno and Script Studio
 ----------------------

 The easiest way to start with Inno is to take an existing script and study it.
-Trial and error and Inno's old-fashioned looking but otherwise excellent help are your friends.
+Trial and error and Inno's old-fashioned-looking but otherwise excellent help are your friends.

 Sources of information
 ----------------------

-When you run into an issue or need badly a particular feature then googling for it is of course a good idea, even better than referring to Inno's help: the help is excellent as a reference, you just type a term you need help with and press F1, but in case you don't know exactly what to search for Google is your friend.
+When you run into an issue or badly need a particular feature, then Googling for it is of course a good idea, and can be even better than referring to Inno's help.
+The help is excellent as a reference – you just type a term you need help with and press F1 – but if you don't know exactly what to search for, Google is your friend.

-You will find that Google often enough suggests Inno's help anyway, but Google gets you straight to the right page.
-In other words, Google does an excellent job when you search for something like "Inno src".
+Often enough Google points you to Inno's help anyway, getting you straight to the right page.
+In For example, Google does an excellent job when you search for something like _Inno src_.

-We found that's enough to get advice on all the problems we've run into while getting acquainted to Inno.
+We have found that all we needed while getting acquainted with Inno.

 Considerations
 --------------

-Normally an installer needs by definition admin rights.
-That's because installing a program is a potentially dangerous thing.
+An installer needs admin rights.
+Installing a program is a potentially dangerous thing.

-I> It is pretty rare to install an application in an unusual place like, say, `C:\MyFolder`.
-Under those rare circumstances it might be possible to install an application without admin rights.
+I> It is rare these days to install an application in, say, `C:\MyFolder`.
+Under such rare circumstances it might be possible to install an application without admin rights.
 I>
 I> However, even installing a font requires admin rights.

 Programs are usually installed in one of:

 * `C:\Program Files`
 * `C:\Program Files (x86)`

-Those directories are protected by Windows, and only an administrator can therefore install programs, although an installer might well do other things that require more rights than the usual user account has, for example...
+Those directories are protected by Windows, so only an administrator can install programs.
+An installer might do other things that require admin rights, for example...

-* installing a Windows Service
+* install a Windows Service
-* creating an Event Log
+* create an Event Log
-* create certain entries in the Windows Registry
+* create entries in the Windows Registry

-Again you must consider where certain things should be written to.
+Again, you must consider where certain things should be written to.
 Log files cannot and should not go into either `C:\Program Files` and `C:\Program Files (x86)`, so they need to go elsewhere.

-Let's assume that we want to install an application "Foo".
-These are your options: create a folder `Foo` within...
+Let's suppose we want to install an application Foo.
+Your options are to create a folder `Foo` within...

 * `C:\ProgramData`
 * `C:\Users\{username}\AppData\Local`
 * `C:\Users\{username}\AppData\Roaming`

-The `Roaming` folder is the right choice if a user wants the application to be available no matter on which computer she logs on to.
+The `Roaming` folder is the right choice if a user wants the application to be available regardless of which computer she logs on to.

 A> # About C:\ProgramData
-A> There is only one difference between the "AppData" and the "ProgramData" folders: every user has its own "AppData" folder but there is only one "ProgramData" folder which is therefore shared by all users.
+A> There is only one difference between the _AppData_ and the _ProgramData_ folders: every user has her own _AppData_ folder but there is only a single _ProgramData_ folder, shared by all users.
 A>
-A> The folder `C:\ProgramData` is hidden by default, so you will see it only when you tick the "Hidden items" check box on the "View" tab of the Windows Explorer.
+A> The folder `C:\ProgramData` is hidden by default, so you will see it only when you tick the _Hidden items_ check box on the _View_ tab of the Windows Explorer.

-Of course you can put that folder in any place you want --- as long as you own the necessary rights --- but by choosing one of these two locations you stick to what's usual under Windows.
+Of course you can put that folder in any place you want --- provided you have the necessary rights --- but by choosing one of these two locations you stick to what's usual under Windows.

 Sample application
 ------------------

-We use a very simple application for this chapter: the application "Foo" just puts up a form:
+We use a very simple application for this chapter: the application Foo just puts up a form:

 ![Sample application "Foo"](Images/foo.png)

-As soon as you press either <enter> or <escape> or click the "Close" button it will quit.
-That's all it is doing.
+As soon as you press either Enter or Esc or click the _Close_ button it will quit.
+That's all it does.

 The application comes with several files.
 This is a list of <http://cookbook.dyalog.com/code/v16/>:

 `Foo.dws`

-: The workspace from which `Foo.exe` was created with the File > Export menu command.
+: The workspace from which `Foo.exe` was created with the _File > Export_ menu command

 `Foo.exe`

-: The application's EXE, created from the aforementioned workspace.
+: The application's EXE, created from the aforementioned workspace

 `foo.ico`
 : The icon used by the application

 `Foo.iss`
 : The Inno file that defines how to create the installer EXE.
 It is this file we are going to discuss in detail.

 `foo.ini.remove_me`

-: Foo's INI file.
+: Foo's INI

 `ReadMe.html`

-: An HTML with basic information about the application.
+: An HTM with basic information about the application

-: With the exception of `Foo.exe` and `Foo.iss` the file are included for illustrating purposes only.
-The INI file for example is not processed at all by Foo.
+: With the exception of `Foo.exe` and `Foo.iss` the files are included for illustrative purposes only.
+The INI, for example, is not processed at all by Foo.

 Using Inno
 ----------

-Before we go into any details let's briefly look at a typical Inno script.
+Before going into any detail let's look briefly at a typical Inno script.

 ### Structure of an Inno script

-Inno requires, similar to good old fashioned INI files, a number of sections:
+An Inno script, like a good old-fashioned INI, has sections:

 Setup
-: In this section you are supposed to define constants that carry all the pieces of information that are specific to your application.
-There should be no other place where, say, a path or a filename is specified; that should all be done in the `[Setup]` section.
+: In this section you define all the constants specific to your application.
+There should be no other place where, say, a path or a filename is specified; it should all be done in the `[Setup]` section.

 Language
-: Used to define the language and the message file.
+: Defines the language and the message file

 Registry
-: This section can be used to write information to the Windows Registry.
+: Information to be written to the Windows Registry

 Dirs
-: Used to define constants that point to particular directories, and to specify permissions.
+: Constants that point to particular directories and specify permissions

 Files
-: Specifies all the files that are going to be collected within `SetUp.exe`.
+: Files that are going to be collected within `SetUp.exe`

 Icons
-: Specifies the icons that are required.
+: Icons required

 Run
-: Run other programs, either during installation or afterwards.
+: Other programs to be run, either during installation or afterwards

 Tasks
-: Add check boxes or radio buttons to the installation wizard's windows so that the user can decide whether those tasks should be carried out or not.
+: Check boxes or radio buttons for the installation wizard's windows so that the user can decide whether those tasks should be performed

 Code
-: Used to define programs in a scripting language similar to Pascal for doing more complex things.
+: Defines programs (in a scripting language similar to Pascal) for doing more complex things

-: Inno has powerful built-in capabilities which allow us to reach all our goals without writing any code, therefore we won't use the scripting capabilities.
+: Inno’s powerful built-in capabilities allow us to achieve our goals without writing any code, so we won't use the scripting capabilities.
 Note however that for many common tasks there are scripts available on the Internet.

 ### The file `Foo.iss`

-`Foo.iss` does not cover anything fancy, but it does cover the normal stuff.
-Note that the file has the extension ".iss" - that's Inno's extension.

-Therefore double-clicking it should bring up Inno Script Studio which does not only act as a special editor, it also allows you to execute the script, and it comes with debugging features as well.
+Double-clicking the file's icon should open it in Inno Script Studio, the Inno IDE, with its execution and debugging tools.

-### Defining variables
+### Define variables

-It is recommended to define some variables at the top of any Inno script which will later be used one or more times.

-This technique allows to reduce typing and is a safeguard against typos.
+As a preamble, define as variables all the values you will use in the script.

+This makes the script more readable, and guards against typos and conflicts.

 ~~~
 #define MyAppVersion "1.0.0"